Harjas-Sidhu/SMBhav/README.md

+# Safari - The Whole Trip
-This platform helps small and medium-sized businesses (SMBs) simplify their export processes.
-It includes four main organs:
+Our solution enhances export operations by improving document management, compliance, cost optimization, and shipment tracking with advanced technologies.
+It helps small and medium-sized businesses (SMBs) streamline their export processes through four key components:

 1. **DockuDeck**: A document management system that handles all necessary trade paperwork, including compliance, duties, and customs.
 It collects relevant documents, analyzes them with Apache Tika, stores them in a database with Elasticsearch, and provides summaries using natural language processing.